 The Guidelines first provide a set of epistemological definitions, such as a description of the concept of "address passed" or "geographical information system" and importantly define "broadband service mapping" as "systems that gather, analyse and present information on the supply side of broadband service provision, including the available bandwidths (speed), technologies, operators/service providers and quality of service in a specific area".
 The Guidelines then define that consistently with Art.
-21, NRAs or other competent authorities (OCAs) have the power to require information to operators.
-NRAs/OCAs should consider whether the information from wholesalers is sufficient and in case exempt access operators from providing the data.
+21, NRAs or other competent authorities (OCAs) have the power to require information to operators on Quality of Service 1 indicators (QoS-1) on calculated availability of service, which is theoretical network performance of existing infrastructure.
+NRAs/OCAs should consider whether the information from wholesalers is sufficient and in case exempt access operators from providing the data, although this depends on the market and technology characteristics at the country level.

-Concerning the spatial data, the Guidelines go on to provide technical definitions of the parameters to be used for both fixed and mobile spatial data recommending geocoded address-level data for fixed broadband, at 100m x 100m grid level of granularity for mobile broadband and either address-level or a
+Concerning the spatial data, the Guidelines go on to provide technical definitions of the parameters to be used for both fixed and mobile spatial data recommending geocoded address-level data for fixed broadband, at 100m x 100m grid level of granularity for mobile broadband and either address-level or a 100m x 100m grid for fixed wireless broadband (FWA).
+Moreover, Section 2.5 defines and characterizes GIS systems and their functions and list a set of layers relevant to broadband mapping: